akvo/wash-futures-explorer/docs/data_input.rst

 The data for **USAID-Tool-1** is sourced from the **International Futures (IFs)** model, a free and open-source quantitative tool designed to help users think systematically about long-term global futures.
 Developed by the Frederick S. Pardee Center for International Futures, IFs is used by policymakers, researchers, and students worldwide to explore potential global trends, development goals, and targets.
 The IFs model offers insights into various indicators, including those relevant to water, sanitation, and hygiene (WASH) initiatives.

-For more information about the IFs model, visit the [Pardee Wiki page](https://korbel.du.edu/pardee/content/download-ifs).
+For more information about the IFs model, visit the `Pardee Wiki page <https://korbel.du.edu/pardee/content/download-ifs>`_.

 .. image:: https://korbel.du.edu/sites/default/files/IFsOverviewChart.jpg
    :alt: International Futures (IFs) Overview Chart